lingqiz/lingqiz.github.io/index.md

   </div>

   <div class="column" markdown="1">
-  We built an efficient encoding, Bayeisan decoding model for human speed perception in a psychophysical experiment.
+  We build an efficient encoding, Bayeisan decoding model for human speed perception in a psychophysical experiment.
 The model makes specific perdictions regarding the neural encoding characteristics of retinal speed, which we validated by analyzing electrophysiology recording of MT neurons.
   </div>
 </div>